LucksLab/r2d2_v2/README.md

 R2D2 stands for "Reconstructing RNA Dynamics from Data".
-This is a rewrite of the original R2D2 code (which is [here](https://github.com/LucksLab/R2D2)) to slightly simplfiy it, use the updated [SPATS tool](https://github.com/LucksLab/spats) file formats for reactivity inputs, and add the ability to use/compare different RNA folding tools ([RNAstructure](https://rna.urmc.rochester.edu/RNAstructure.html) and [MemeRNA](https://github.com/Edgeworth/memerna), in particular).
+This is a rewrite of the original R2D2 code (which is [here](https://github.com/LucksLab/R2D2)) to slightly simplify it, use the updated [SPATS tool](https://github.com/LucksLab/spats) file formats for reactivity inputs, and add the ability to use/compare different RNA folding tools ([RNAstructure](https://rna.urmc.rochester.edu/RNAstructure.html) and [MemeRNA](https://github.com/Edgeworth/memerna), in particular).